-

 Spread widening could present compelling entry points

 Yields are attractive, but investors also assess the market in credit spread terms.
 Spreads are around long-term averages and not reflective of recessionary levels.
-After the rally witnessed so far this year, it’s unlikely that we will see sustained spread tightening in the near term, although tight market technicals can exert positive pressure.
+After the rally witnessed so far this year, its unlikely that we will see sustained spread tightening in the near term, although tight market technicals can exert positive pressure.

 In the short term, spreads will likely be biased toward widening.
 After trading range-bound throughout most of the year, spreads have recently widened modestly amid macro and geopolitical volatility.
 Higher spread levels have started to expose some interesting buying opportunities and subsequent spread widening from here could present still more compelling entry points.
 Historically a starting OAS of 500 to 800 basis points has resulted in an average total return of 9% or more over the following five years (Exhibit 2).
 Although spreads could be biased toward widening in the short-term, we expect this could be more contained than during prior downturns given the solid fundamental starting point and higher-quality composition of the high yield market today.